Local duality in algebra and topology: Local duality in chromatic homotopy theory

 We now move on to the study of local duality in the category of comodules for $(BP_*,BP_*BP)$ and $(E_*,E_*E)$, where $E_*$ is any Landweber exact $BP_*$-algebra of height $n$, such as Morava $E$-theory or Johnson--Wilson theory.
 We begin by constructing our local duality functors for the duality context $(\Stable_{BP_*BP},BP_*/I_{n+1})$, and comparing this to work of Hovey and Hovey--Strickland~\cite{hovey_chromatic,hs_localcohom,hs_leht}.
 There is an adjoint pair

 and we identify the localization functor $L_{I_{n+1}}$ arising from the local duality context above with the composite $\Phi^\ast \Phi_\ast$.
 Using this we prove that, for $k \le n+1$, the $I_k$-local objects in $\Stable_{BP_*BP}$ are the same as the $I_k$-local objects in $\Stable_{E_*E}$.
 Using this identification of $L_{I_{n+1}}$ we also prove that the spectral sequence constructed by Hovey and Strickland converging to $BP_*(L_nX)$ is a special case of the $E$-based Adams spectral sequence.
 Moreover, we obtain generalizations of this spectral sequence for any Landweber exact $BP_*$-algebra.
-Finally, we finish by constructing a completion spectral sequence computing $E_*L_{K(n)}X$, when $X$ is the $E(n)$-localization of a finite spectrum.